osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

             html="results/{sample}_fastp.html",
         # note below that we use the """ notation to allow
         # the command to be on multiple lines
+        # Note also that we specify the input and output files
+        # by writing the curly brackets and the "." notation
+        # Each of the inputs and outputs are named and then
+        # referred to as such.
         shell:
             """
             fastp -i {input.R1} -o {output.R1} \